p2-inc/phasetwo-docs/docs/service-agreement.md

 12.11 <ins>Headings</ins>.
 Headings are used in this Agreement for reference only and will not be considered when interpreting this Agreement.

 12.12 <ins>Entire Agreement</ins>.
 This Agreement contain the entire agreement of the parties with respect to the subject matter of this Agreement and supersede all previous communications, representations, understandings, and agreements, either oral or written, between the parties with respect to said subject matter.
 No usage of trade or other regular practice or method of dealing between the parties will be used to modify, interpret, supplement, or alter the terms of this Agreement.

+12.13 <ins>Publicity; Use of Your Marks</ins>.
+We shall have the right to use your name and logo for marketing or promotional purposes on our website, in our advertising and marketing materials and in other communications with existing or potential Phase Two, Inc. customers.
+Upon successful implementation of the Service and promptly upon our request, you agree to provide us with at least two (2) testimonials regarding the Service.
+Such testimonials may be displayed on our website and any other advertising or marketing materials in connection with the Service.